zhengyi93/Prediction-Assignment/weightlifting.md

 ## The final value used for the model was mtry = 2.
 ```

-With an accuracy of 99.327, not bad at all!
+With an estimated out of sample accuracy of 99.327, not bad at all!

 ## Predicting the testing set